 Another shot of Weethalee Showground with lots of room to move

-The final category are what we might term Government Campgrounds, the majority of these of course are National Parks and State Forests, but also include Regional and Conservation Parks, Water Authorities, and Council owned and operated camping facilities.
-National Parks are not subject to any State or Local Government regulations regarding campgrounds and do not require any permits or approvals.
+The final category is what we might term Government Campgrounds.
+The majority of these, of course, are National Parks and State Forests.
+It also include Regional and Conservation Parks, Water Authorities, and Council owned and operated camping facilities.
+National Parks are not subject to any State or Local Government regulations regarding campgrounds.
+Also, do not require any permits or approvals.

 National Parks and State Forests

-It is not the intent of this article to deal with these State by State as we are all aware that there are considerable differences between fees and facilities, as well as methods of booking and paying.
-We recommend that for the latest information on National Parks camping you always check out the official website in each state as even the best maintained websites and Apps cannot be kept up to date for all of these; in Full Range Camping for example we have over 900 fee paying National Parks Campgrounds (as well as over 500 Free Camps in National Parks and Forests); even with the resources we have it is not possible to maintain the status and fees of all of these when there are changes every year in fees, and often in other details.
-Web addresses current at July 2019 are given at the end of this article.
+It’s not the intent of this article to deal with these State by State.
+We are all aware that there are considerable differences between fees and facilities, including methods of booking and paying.
+We recommend that for the latest information on National Parks camping.
+Always check the official state website as even the best maintained websites and Apps cannot be kept up to date.
+In Full Range Camping, for example, we have over 900 fee paying National Parks Campgrounds.
+As well as over 500 Free Camps in National Parks and Forests.
+Even with the resources we have, it is not possible to maintain the status and fees when there are changes every year.
+Web addresses current in July 2019 are given at the end of this article.

 Warrambungles National Park (L) & Byfield Red Rock Campgound (R)